harrewarre/cf-demo/readme.md

 The blob storage service needs a container called `Posts` where the markdown is stored and a container name `Content` where an index is stored for all posts.
 New stuff is added in `index.json` in the `Content` container.
 Make sure the slug matches a markdown file name.

+## Azure Storage requirements

+Two containers:

+ - Content
+ - Posts

+Content contains an `index.json` file that gathers all the markdown files (so that you can create a list without enumerating the storage).

+### Index.json

+    [
+        {
+            "title": "Test post",
+            "created": "2019-01-01", // yyyy-mm-dd
+            "description": "This is a small test post to prove it works.", "slug": "test-post",
+            "tags": [
+                "test post"
+            ]
+        }
+    ]

+Add more as needed.

+### *.md blogposts

+Plain text `.md` files containing Markdown.

+## Services

+It contains only two services, a back-end service to access the storage and a front-end to display everything.

 ### blog-content

 To run locally (using powershell):